 This is not an official USMC combat operations page, but our personal attempt to recover as much info as we can about the operations participated in by the 3rd Battalion, 5th Marines in Vietnam.
 We will be posting recollections and pictures (when available) from Marines and FMF Corpsmen who participated in Operation COCHISE.
-Comments are from informal emails, phone calls, and other correspondence.
-All related pictures and information is greatly appreciated.
+Comments are from informal emails, phone calls, and other correspondence to Brad and I. All related pictures and information is greatly appreciated.

 Operations Against the 2d NVA Division"